barneydobson/integrated-modelling-template/README.md

 ### Explore feasibility

-- **Are these identified integrations likely to induce boundary condition errors in one system or the other! (i.e., why integrate)**
+1. **Are these identified integrations likely to induce boundary condition errors in one system or the other! (i.e., why integrate)**
-- What temporal scale mismatches exist?
+2. What temporal scale mismatches exist?
-- What spatial scale mismatches exist?
+3. What spatial scale mismatches exist?
-- What other missing data is there?
-- How complicated are the processes in between [indirect integration](#indirect-integration)?
+4. How complicated are the processes in between [indirect integration](#indirect-integration)?
-- What kind of case studies might these work for?
+5. What kind of case studies might these work for?

+For example:

+1. Would the integration tell us anything important?

+   - Anecdotal evidence that leakage plays a significant groundwater source in urban areas (i.e., importance of exfiltration), though this is probably more useful for leakage estimation because groundwater will not be that sensitive to the day-to-day dynamics of leakage.
+   - Suppose distribution networks are nearly always pressurised (i.e., unimportance of infiltration).
+   - Garden water use can be
+seasonally a very significant portion of water supply, though unsure if this is over timescales that would impact groundwater (i.e., unknown importance of garden water use).
+   - Although boreholes do provide supply, I would expect that daily variations that EPANET captures are unlikely to significantly impact groundwater (i.e., expected unusefulness of abstraction), same is probably true for outflows.

+2. Temporal scale mismatch:

+   - EPANET typically run at 1-15 minute resolution.
+   - MODFLOW at daily or monthly, or possibly hourly on small scales.
+   - The resolutions aren't aligned, but not insurmountable.
+The more important question is whether there will be any interesting questions that can be answered if the dynamics that EPANET provides are mostly smoothed out.

+3. Spatial scale mismatch:

+   - Both models accommodate wide variety of scales.
+   - Key spatial challenge is mapping pipes to MODFLOW grid.

+4. Indirect processes:

+   - The infiltration/exfiltration "adaptor" doesn't sound overwhelmingly complicated to me, accommodating the scale mismatches sounds hardest part.
+   Validating it may be difficult because of lack of data.
+   - Garden water use is a reasonably well-studied field, don't anticipate significant difficulties.

+5. Case studies:

+   - Whether integration is interesting seems to rely heavily on the temporal scales being sufficiently near that the dynamics may interact.
+Presumably the most promising case studies would thus have quick to respond groundwater (gravels, etc.).
+   - Highly urbanised areas seems to be a given considering the EPANET focus.
+   - Leaks->rivers, outfalls->groundwater, or groundwater->infiltration seem to
+   be unlikely for the most part, but there may be specific case studies where this behaviour occurs.